Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Background

-The implication of Lemma \ref{lem:singlefrictional} is that \emph{a priori}, one can determine an $S > 0$ proportional to the pre-impact speed $\TwoNorm{\Velocity}$ such that any solution to the DI \eqref{eq:routhsingle} on $\Brackets{0,S}$ can be used to construct the post-impact velocity $\Velocity^+$.
-We will see, however, that the extension of this methodology to multiple concurrent impacts is non-trivial, and that physical systems associated with these models often exhibit a high degree of indeterminacy.
+The implication of \Cref{lem:singlefrictional} is that \emph{a priori}, one can determine an $s > 0$ proportional to the pre-impact speed $\TwoNorm{\Velocity}$ (with constant of proportionality $\kappa$) such that any solution to the DI \eqref{eq:routhsingle} on $\Brackets{0,s}$ can be used to construct the post-impact velocity $\Velocity^+$.
+We will see, however, that the extension of this methodology to multiple concurrent impacts is non-trivial, and that physical systems associated with these models often exhibit non-uniqueness.

+We note that Routh's method has previously be extended to the multiple impact case by \citet*{Liu2008,Liu2008_2}, often called the LZB model \citep{Nguyen2018}.
+In this framework, relative rates of impulse accrual are set via an energy-based framework, which takes as parameterization the stiffnesses of each contact involved.
+These models have the capability to capture Coulumb friction as well as partially-elastic collisions via a bi-stiffness modeling approach.
+As we instead develop a model which allows for simultaneous, inelastic impacts to resolve at arbitrary relative rates when stiffnesses are unknown, the special case of perfectly-inelastic LZB impacts with any material stiffnesses will be exactly captured by our model.